← Back to site

 Technical Skills

-Power BI Desktop/Service DAX Power Query/M Semantic Models Microsoft Fabric Direct Lake Lakehouse Dataflow Gen2 OneLake Azure DevOps GitHub CI/CD for PBI PBIP/TMDL SQL Server Python JavaScript Supply Chain & Logistics AI-Augmented Analytics
+Power BI Desktop/Service DAX Power Query/M Semantic Models Microsoft Fabric Direct Lake Lakehouse Dataflow Gen2 OneLake Azure DevOps GitHub CI/CD for PBI PBIP/TMDL SQL Server Python JavaScript Supply Chain & Logistics AI-Augmented Development

 Certifications